Twinkle7991/DevOpsLab/README.md

 # DevOpsLab
 hello world
-this is Twinkle working on devops lab this is twinkle changing from remote repository
+this is Twinkle working on devops lab this is twinkle changing from remote repository after pulling changes from remote